ToposInstitute/emtt/README.md

 # TODO

-1. [-] Pretty printing, including graphviz output for the e-graph
+1. [X] Pretty printing, including graphviz output for the e-graph
 2. [X] Allow top-level theories/models to not have brackets
-3. [ ] Allow record types to have additional defined members
+3. [X] Allow record types to have additional defined members
 4. [ ] Allow opening a record